learn-co-curriculum/phase-0-the-dom-introduction/README.md

 ## Introduction

 We have learned how to write HTML and style it with CSS.
-We have also built some JavaScript programming skills.
+We have also built our JavaScript programming skills.
 With this knowledge, we're now ready to learn **Document_Object Model (DOM) programming**.